Battery-powered vs wired: What really costs more?

 Battery-powered buses might cost a little more upfront – but what you really get is peace of mind.
 And in a business where your attention is already stretched thin, that peace is worth every penny.

 Yes.
-Quality battery-powered buses are designed for long-term use, handling daily reads for over 10 years without issues.
+Quality battery‑powered systems are designed for long‑term use and can handle daily readings for 10+ years.